TL;DR [you lazy script kiddie]

 Altering assembly code using Cheat Engine

 Now, how do I change this constant?
 I could alter the assembly code, replacing the instructions with some NOP (no-operation, hence "do nothing" bytes) to bypass the jumps, reassemble the program, and so I'll get the constant cracked.
 Wait.
 No. I cannot do that, because exes are deleted all around.
 So I need to alter this constant while the game is running, using Cheat Engine's memory tampering capacities instead.
-Well, let's do that: the constant I want to change is a 32 bits integer that resides at 0x46869b so I'll "add address manually" to the table, set its value to (say) 0x7fffffff and we should be good.
+Well, let's do that: the constant I want to change is a 32 bits integer that resides at 0x46869b, so I'll "add address manually" to the table, set its value to (say) 0x7fffffff and we should be good.

 Notice that this processor uses little endian: PUSH 0x7FFFFFFF becomes 0x68 0xFFFFFF7F bytecode, same in the memory view.

-Now, the assembly code, which is the in-memory view of the executable, looks nice: there is still a limit to points you may have, but it's 0x7fffffff which is the same value than at +x686a1 address.
+Now, the assembly code, which is the in-memory view of the executable, looks nice: there is still a limit to points you may have, but it's 0x7fffffff which is the same value as the +x686a1 address.
 I think that this "super high" value is the one used when you have the licence, and the old "49999" one was the used when you don't, hence the "je +x686a1" instruction before (to tell between "you have licence" and "you have not").
 From a blue team (developer) perspective, this is a simple way of having 1 single process (=always have a limits to points) with 2 different values (=50k without a licence, 2G with a licence).

-Note that this jump is taken if the "test byte ptr +cd5ca,40" is true, which made me think "hey, this is where the 'you have the licence' boolean is stored", but I couldn't actually exploit that.
+Note that this jump is taken if the test byte ptr +cd5ca,40 is true, which made me think "hey, this is where the 'you have the licence' boolean is stored", but I couldn't actually exploit that.

 Let's now go back to the game.
 Remember I still have 800.000 points, right?
 So, let's construct houses, demolish them to have a negative score (so my score changes), and see if it's still blocked to 49999 or not